 Unfortunately, only four years later, in 1854, the company manufacturing facility was destroyed by a fire.
 The parent company, the Ansonia Brass Company and Copper Company, located in Ansonia, Connecticut, continued to make clockworks and a small number of shelf clocks and some ogee clocks as well.
 It made clocks there from 1854 to 1878.
 Some of the clocks of this interim period were marked as Ansonia Brass & Battery Co.
-The Ansonia Clock Company was re-formed in 1878 and moved to Brooklyn NY.
+The company was re-formed in 1878 with the original name and moved to Brooklyn NY.

 Unfortunately, fire destroyed their new location almost immediately, in October, 1880, the second year of operation.
 Meanwhile part of the inventory was still being produced in Ansonia until 1883 when the rebuilt plant in Brooklyn went into operation.
 This was a time of rapid growth for the company.
 It opened sales offices in New York, Chicago, and London.

 They produced a large line of mostly wall clocks and

 .
 In addition to those popular types, they started producing the novelty, and figurine clocks that became so popular.